craigahobbs/hobbs-family-cookbook/src/recipes/MomsCinnamonRolls.md

 When mixture forms a smooth "batter" mix in and continue to beat until a smooth dough forms:

-(Change beater attachment to a dough hook)
+(Change beater attachment to a dough hook) and add and beat in:

 ~~~ recipe-ingredients
 3 C flour